Cashel, County Tipperary: Location and access

 The town is situated in the Golden Vale, an area of rolling pastureland in the province of Munster.

 Roads

 It is located off the M8 Dublin to Cork motorway.
 Prior to the construction of the motorway by-pass (in 2004), the town was noted as a bottleneck on the N8 Dublin to Cork route.

 Bus services

-Bus Éireann operates an expressway service (route X8) between Dublin and Cork which calls at Cashel.
+Bus Éireann operates a service (route 245X) between Dublin and Cork which calls at Cashel.
 Bus Éireann route 128X provides a link to Portlaoise via Urlingford.
 The Shamrock Bus Company operates a Thurles to Clonmel route via Cashel.

 Rail services

 Cashel used to be served by a railway, the Cashel spur line, which is now closed.
 The nearest railway station is Cahir, 17 kilometers away.
 This station is on an infrequently serviced line, but is useful if travelling east to/from Waterford.
 The most convenient and frequently serviced rail station for Cashel is Thurles as this is on the Dublin-Cork InterCity rail line.